Maryland pet stores sue to block state ban on dog, cat sales

 The pet stores fear the ban will put them out of business.
 Their suit says animal welfare organizations have made unfounded claims that pet stores are fueling the growth of puppy mills.

+Charm City Puppies manager Becky Schmidt, whose Columbia store is one of the plaintiffs, said it only uses breeders that are “quality-inspected” and federally regulated.

+“If anything, if our doors close, it’s going to force consumers to have to go to the unregulated, uninspected sources,” Schmidt said Monday.

-The lawsuit also claims the ban effectively will shift the sale of puppies from regulated retailers to unregulated sources, such as sellers placing ads on the internet or in newspapers.
+The lawsuit claims the ban effectively will do just that, shifting the sale of puppies from regulated retailers to unregulated sources, such as sellers placing ads on the internet or in newspapers.

 “Internet pet sales have a notoriously high incidence of fraud and scams which will only increase against Maryland residents once the ban takes effect,” the suit says.